Reshma-34/reshmas.kelkar.github.io/index.md

 ### COVID-19 Open Research Dataset Challenge
 [Derive meaningful information from the CORD-19 dataset](https://github.com/Reshma-34/Accent-Classifier)
 <br>
-CORD-19 is a resource of over 158,000 scholarly articles, including over 75,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.
+CORD-19 is a resource of over 158,000 scholarly articles about COVID-19, SARS-CoV-2, and related coronaviruses.
 There is a growing urgency for these approaches because of the rapid acceleration in new coronavirus literature, making it difficult for the medical research community to keep up.
 The aim is to develop text and data mining tools that can help the medical community develop answers to high priority scientific questions.
 <br>
 <img src="images/covid19.jpg?raw=true"/>